When you have formulated your strategy, you need to communicate it in 2 different ways for 2 different purposes:

 If the reading strategy requires modification or amendment during the life of the validation you should submit it to a Minor Amendment Panel, in the same way as any other change to the module.

-For more information, see our guidance on validation and revalidation documentation in the next section of this guide.
+For more information, see the guidance on validation and revalidation documentation in the next section of this guide.

 The Reading for the Module is the actual guidance you give students in a particular year about the reading requirements for the module.